The PARADIGM project II: The lifetimes and quenching of satellites in Milky Way-mass haloes: The fates of MW satellites

 \subsubsection{Do mergers affect satellite survival?}

 It is possible that the merger history of the host halo can impact the results we have discussed above, primarily by determining the mass and other properties of the host halo that can affect satellite disruption.
 As a secondary effect, the strength and configuration of a merger could impact the orbits of satellites and thus also determine their survival.
 We have therefore considered the above results separately for the five GM simulations i.e. the fiducial \XC{} and the modified \XXC{}, \XVC{}, \XCX{}, \XCXX{}.
-As a reminder, the GMs were designed to modify the strength of a significant merger than occurs at $z\approx 2$, after which the galaxy has a relatively quiet merger history.
+As a reminder, the GMs were designed to modify the strength of a significant merger than occurs at $z\approx 2$, such that the mass of the secondary involved in the merger increases in order of \XXC{}, \XVC{}, \XC{}, \XCX{} and \XCXX{}; after this time the galaxy has a relatively quiet merger history.

 Fig.~\ref{fig:fDisruptMergerHistory} shows the disruption fractions for satellites at each epoch, separately for each GM simulation in the \tng{} (top panel) and \vgn{} (bottom panel) sets.
 We combine low- and high-mass satellites here, as we find no significant difference in the results when considering them separately.
 In addition to the selected redshifts considered above, we show the results for two important epochs before and after the \targetMerger{} merger targeted by the GMs, to the left of each panel marked as the grey region; `pre-merger' is defined as the timestep before the secondary galaxy enters the virial radius of the primary host and `post-merger' is defined as the time at which it coalesces with the primary central galaxy according to the halo finders.
 We find no significant trend between merger history and disruption fractions at any time.